jjabakker/GlycoPaint-Pipeline/doc/Running_the_example.md

 ## Inspect the results

 - To see how the squares are overlaid over the recordings, you can run the 'Recording Viewer' from PyCharm (GlycoPaint -> src -> Application -> Recording Viewer).
 You can specify either individual Experiment directories or the Project directory to view recordings of all experiments.

+## Generate Figures

+- Three files have been generated: 'All Recordings', 'All Squares' and 'All Tracks'.
+An example Rmd script called 'Demo Case.Rmd' is included in the Demo directory.
+You can run that script in RStudio to generate some example figures.
+Note that you will have to edit the root_directory to make it point to the directory where the three files are stored.